Understanding Your Rights and Responsibilities

 These cover areas such as Animal Health & Welfare, Business’s Responsibilities When Selling, Fair Trading, Weights & Measures and all sorts of other areas business may need information about.
 You can find over 100 leaflets providing huge amounts of info here.

-If you have any further questions about complying with trading law or other areas Devon & Somerset Trading Standards is responsible, feel free to get in touch for support and advice.
+If you have any further questions about complying with trading law or other areas Devon, Somerset & Torbay Trading Standards is responsible, feel free to get in touch for support and advice.